-In January 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2015-1, Income Statement - Extraordinary and Unusual Items (Subtopic 225-20).
-The FASB is issuing this Update as part of its initiative to reduce costs and complexity in accounting standards, known as its Simplification Initiative.
-This Update eliminates from GAAP the concept of extraordinary items in an effort to save time and reduce costs, while alleviating uncertainty and maintaining accurate and fulsome disclosure.
-The amendments in this Update are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2015.
-We are currently assessing the impact of this ASU but do not expect it to have a material impact on our consolidated financial position and results of operations.
+In January 2015, the FASB issued ASU No. 2015-1, Income Statement - Extraordinary and Unusual Items (Subtopic 225-20).
+The FASB is issuing this ASU as part of its initiative to reduce costs and complexity in accounting standards, known as its Simplification Initiative.
+This ASU eliminates from GAAP the concept of extraordinary items in an effort to save time and reduce costs, while alleviating uncertainty and maintaining accurate and fulsome disclosure.
+The amendments in this ASU are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2015.
+We are currently assessing the impact of this ASU, but do not expect it to have a material impact on our consolidated financial position and results of operations.

-In June 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-12 which provides guidance on how to account for share-based payment awards where the terms of the award provide that a performance target that affects vesting could be achieved after the requisite service period.
-The ASU requires that a performance target that affects vesting and that could be achieved after the requisite service period be treated as a performance condition.
+In June 2014, the FASB issued ASU No. 2014-12 which provides guidance on how to account for share-based payment awards where the terms of the award provide that a performance target that affects vesting could be achieved after the requisite service period.
+This ASU requires that a performance target that affects vesting and that could be achieved after the requisite service period.
 ASU 2014-12 is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2015, and early adoption is permitted.
 We are currently assessing the impact of this ASU but do not expect it to have a material impact on our consolidated financial position and results of operations.